wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 General:

-* Set labels for shop buttons (Add to Cart, Read more, Select options, etc.)
+* Set labels for shop buttons (Add to Cart, Read more, Select options, tax, etc.)
 * Manage available payment gateways on a per product basis with intelligent filter to show the most restrictive combination when a customer has more than one product in his cart
+* Configure number of items on shop pages, etc.

 Cart: